GraphQL Golden Path

 The content is organized around four concepts:

-- Practices: default behaviors your software should implement.
+- Practices: default behaviors you should adopt, one way or another.

-- Patterns: concrete implementation approaches used to implement a practice.
+- Patterns: concrete implementation approaches that implement one or more practices.

 Status